 Is located at the apex of a cliff lined, V shaped gully, a southern tributary of Capertee Creek on the western end of the property,Red Cliffs, Newnes.
 Named by Brian Fox and Michael Keats on a Bush club walk, 6th May 2016, as the leader Yuri Bolotin said at the walk brief, there is only a one percent chance of finding a way to the top of the cliff line via this gully.

 Is a slot within the northern rim of the Pentafid.
 Giving access from the base to the top of the cliff line.
 Road access via Old Coach Road and Tiger Snake Track.
-So named by Yuri Bolotin on a Bush Club walk, 30th October 2015 as within this slot is a rock like rostrum.
+So named by Yuri Bolotin on a bushwalk, 30th October 2015, as within this slot there is a rostrum-like rock.

 Is a very large cavern 31m wide, 25.5m deep and 12m high at the front.
 It is located on a side creek on the eastern side of Rocky Creek, 950m north west of Mount Budgary.
 Michael Keats on his Bush Club walk, 25th March 2009, recorded, “the floor is almost dead level and large enough to contain a complete symphony orchestra.”